DLXPlugins/highlight-and-share/README.md

 Highlight and Share for WordPress
 ===================

-A WordPress plugin for highlighting text and sharing it via Twitter or Facebook.
+A WordPress plugin for highlighting text and sharing it via Twitter or Facebook (<a href="https://wordpress.org/plugins/highlight-and-share/">Now available on WordPress.org!</a>).

 Sharing selectable text is only possible via Twitter, but an option to share the post via Facebook is also present when highlighting text as a convenience.